der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 ### Returns:
 |Type|Description|
 |-|-
-String|Entity type of this expanded text ad, which is "ExpandedTextAd".
+String|Type of this entity: "ExpandedTextAd".

 ## <a name="getheadlinepart1"></a>getHeadlinePart1
 Returns the first part of the headline (title) of this ad.